will2849/Packet-Tracer-Projects/README.md

 # Routing and Switching: an exploration of CCNA-level networking concepts
 All projects were created in Cisco Packet Tracer.
+All network topologies and network device configurations were created and written by myself.

+<br> <br>

 ## Inter-VLAN Routing
 This lab demonstrates the configuration of multiple VLANs on a switch and the ability to route between different VLANs through a 'router-on-a-stick' configuration using virtual sub-interfaces.